The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-Inhomogeneous chemical evolution approaches, not accounting for a spatial averaging and averaging over a number of individual stellar sites contributing to the interstellar medium out of which new stars are born \citep{wehmeyer15,Thielemann.Eichler.ea:2017,Cote.Eichler.ea:2019,Wehmeyer.ea:2019,Siegel:2019,Siegel:2022,VandeVoort.ea:2020,VandeVoort.ea:2022,Kobayashi.Mandel.ea:2023}, lead to the same conclusion.
+Inhomogeneous chemical evolution approaches, not accounting for a spatial averaging and averaging over a number of individual stellar sites, which contribute to the interstellar medium from which new stars are born \citep{wehmeyer15,Thielemann.Eichler.ea:2017,Cote.Eichler.ea:2019,Cote.Yague.ea:2019,Wehmeyer.ea:2019,Siegel:2019,Siegel:2022,VandeVoort.ea:2020,VandeVoort.ea:2022,Kobayashi.Mandel.ea:2023}, lead to the same conclusion.
 This apparently requires the need for at least one additional r-process astrophysical site responsible for limited-r stars.
-Whether in addition to neutron star mergers other sites (discussed in the previous sections) are also required, will be the focus when examining the early Galactic evolution below metallicities of -2, where the observed abundance patterns are still the result of individual events.
-It can be seen in Fig.\ref{fig:EuFeSr} that limited-r stars have typically very high Sr/Fe ratios, i.e. their heavy element abundances are tilted towards the low-mass end, and third r-process peak elements are not detected in these limited-r stars.
-If at these low metallicities, stellar surface abundance patterns indicate the composition of the interstellar medium out of which the star formed, and only one or very few nearby stellar explosions contributed to that composition, this points to the astrophysical explosion site from which this abundance pattern originated.
+Whether other sites (discussed in the previous sections) - in addition to neutron star mergers - are also required, will be the focus when examining the early Galactic evolution below metallicities of -2, where the observed abundance patterns are still affected by individual events.
+It can be seen in Fig.\ref{fig:EuFeSr} that limited-r stars typically have very high Sr/Fe ratios, i.e. their heavy element abundances are tilted towards the low-mass end, and third r-process peak elements are not detected in these limited-r stars.
+At these low Galactic metallicities, stellar surface abundance patterns indicate the composition of the interstellar medium out of which the star formed, and only one or few nearby stellar explosions contributed to that composition.
+This therefore points to the astrophysical explosion site from which this abundance pattern originated.
 Following our earlier discussion on astrophysical sites, the pattern of limited-r stars suggests a weak r-process as predicted from magneto-rotational supernovae (and possibly their subsequent magnetar giant flares).
+The correlation analysis of \cite{Farouqi.ea:2025}, which shows overall a mild (but existing) correlation of weak r-process elements with Fe, and especially a strong correlation in limited-r stars, underlines this argument.
 The question still remains whether the patterns of r-I and r-II stars originate from different astrophysical sites.
-Of the possible sites discussed in preceding sections, two of them still remain in addition to magneto-rotational supernovae (producing a limited-r pattern): collapsars/hypernovae and compact binary mergers (consisting of neutron star mergers and neutron star - black hole mergers).
+A statistical cluster analysis \citep[see Fig.4 of][]{Farouqi.ea:2022} seems to support the division into limited-r, r-I, and r-II stars, introduced previously by observers.
+Of the possible sites discussed in the preceding sections, two of them still remain in addition to magneto-rotational supernovae (producing a limited-r pattern): collapsars/hypernovae and compact binary mergers (consisting of neutron star mergers and neutron star - black hole mergers).
 Would we expect a different r-process abundance pattern from them?
 Among the observations, the Eu/Fe ratio is different for r-I and r-II stars, but the overall abundance pattern among heavy elements seems very similar \citep{Roederer.eauniversal:2022,Racca.ea:2025}.
-However, abundance patterns with a so-called actinide boost (indicating $Y_e$ conditions as shown in Figs.\ref{fig:meng-ru} and \ref{fig:rabund-Aye}) and predicted e.g. for neutron star - black hole mergers by \cite{Wanajo.Fujibayashi.ea:2024} are seen in a fraction of r-II stars \citep{Mashonkina:2014,Holmbeck.Beers.ea:2018}.
+However, abundance patterns with a so-called actinide boost (indicating $Y_e$ conditions as shown in Figs.\ref{fig:meng-ru} and \ref{fig:rabund-Aye}) as predicted e.g., for neutron star - black hole mergers \citep{Wanajo.Fujibayashi.ea:2024} are seen in a fraction of r-II stars \citep{Mashonkina:2014,Holmbeck.Beers.ea:2018,Shah.ea:2026}.